M.S. in Biomedical Forensic Sciences

 The mission of the BMFS Program is to teach and model scientific rigor with high professional and academic standards as applied to the various disciplines of the forensic sciences in an effort to generate confident, competent and ethical future practitioners.

 Completing this degree will qualify graduates to work as forensic scientists, DNA analysts, chemists, death investigators and crime scene responders at the local, state and federal levels.
-Based on 2014 data, 47% of graduates had attained employment in a forensic lab or law enforcement, 39% reported jobs in a biomedical or related field and 15% had enrolled in an advanced degree program.
+Based on survey data from 2017 graduates, 76% of graduates responding had attained employment in a forensic lab or law enforcement, 19% reported jobs in a biomedical or related scientific field and 5% had enrolled in an advanced degree program.

 Unique Location and Networking Opportunities